JohnFawkes/AURA/docs/config.md

 -   **Description**: The authentication token for the media server.
 -   **Details**: This option specifies the authentication token required to access the media server's API.
 You can obtain this token from your media server's settings or API documentation.
--   **Note**: The token is necessary for AURA to authenticate and perform actions on your media server.
+-   **Note**: The token is necessary for aura to authenticate and perform actions on your media server.
 Make sure to keep this token secure and do not share it publicly.

 ### Libraries

 -   **Description**: The name of the media server library to use.
--   **Details**: This option specifies the name of the library on your media server that AURA will interact with.
-AURA will use this library to manage images and metadata.
+-   **Details**: This option specifies the name of the library on your media server that aura will interact with. aura will use this library to manage images and metadata.
 -   **Note**: Ensure that the library name matches exactly with the name on your media server, including case sensitivity.
 Only show and movies libraries are supported.

 ### SeasonNamingConvention